Welcome

 What kind of therapist am I?

-Therapy is unique to each person, and our relationship will be the most important part of it!
-How I work changes in response to you as we build our unique therapeutic relationship.
+To me, our relationship is the most important part of this.
+How I work changes in response to you as we build our unique relationship together.

 I am a humanistic counsellor; this is a style of therapy I’m trained in.